 Update: June 10, 2021

 Last year retailers such as Target and Walmart closed their doors to early holiday shopping to help slow the spread of COVID-19.
-This year the brand is shutting its doors again to encourage shoppers to stay home and eat that second helping of mashed potatoes with their families.
+This year the brand is shutting its doors again to encourage shoppers to stay home and eat that second helping of mashed potatoes with their families during Thanksgiving dinner.

 Walmart Chief Operating Officer Dacona Smith said in a news release that closing stores on the holiday "is one way we're saying 'thank you' to our teams for their dedication and hard work this year."
 The announcement was shared with employees during its associate celebration meeting which usually coincides with Walmart's annual shareholders' meeting in Bentonville, Arkansas.
 This year the event was held virtually.

-Walmart's Black Friday hours will be announced at a later date.
-So savor turkey day, those deals can wait!
+Walmart's Black Friday hours and Black Friday deals will be announced at a later date.
+So savor turkey day, those holiday season deals can wait!

 The original article continues below: